 cELEBRATING AMERICA’S 250TH anniversary

-INR250—is a major commemorative maritime event scheduled for July 3–8, 2026 in the Port of New York and New Jersey.
-The celebration, marking the 250th anniversary of the United States’ founding, will bring together over 100 ships and 16,000 service members, and will highlight America’s maritime heritage, global cooperation, and naval contributions to security and freedom of the seas.
+International Naval Review 250 is a major commemorative maritime event scheduled for July 3–8, 2026 in the Port of New York and New Jersey.
+The celebration, marking the 250th anniversary of the United States’ founding, will bring together more than 100 ships and 16,000 service members, and will highlight America’s maritime heritage, global cooperation and naval contributions to security and freedom of the seas.

 THE HISTORY OF INR

-This year’s INR will be the seventh naval review in the history of the United States, with the first being held in 1893.
-Named the Colombian Review, the celebration was held in honor of the 400th anniversary of Christopher Columbus’s arrival in the America’s.
+This year’s International Naval Review will be the seventh naval review in the history of the United States, with the first being held in 1893.
+Named the Colombian Review, the celebration was held in honor of the 400th anniversary of Christopher Columbus’ arrival in the Americas.

 This year’s Semiquincentennial celebrates America’s 250th anniversary, and is set to be the largest scale naval review in our nation’s history.